n8n-io/n8n-docs/docs/integrations/core-nodes/n8n-nodes-base.webhook.md

 !!! note "Keep in mind"
     1. When using the Webhook node on the localhost, ensure that n8n is running with the tunnel mode: [npm with tunnel](/hosting/installation/npm/#n8n-with-tunnel) or [Docker with tunnel](/hosting/installation/docker/#n8n-with-tunnel).
     2. When working with a Production webhook, please ensure that you have saved and activated the workflow.
 Don't forget that the data flowing through the webhook won't be visible in the Editor UI with the Production webhook.

-Webhook nodes can be used as triggers for workflows when we want to receive data and run a workflow based on the data.
+Webhook nodes can be used as triggers for workflows when you want to receive data and run a workflow based on the data.
 The Webhook node also supports returning the data generated at the end of a workflow.
 This makes it very useful to build a workflow to process data and return the results, like an API endpoint.

 While building or testing a workflow, we recommend that you use a test webhook URL.
 Using a test webhook ensures that you can view the incoming data in the Editor UI, which is useful for debugging.

-Make sure that you click on the *Execute Node* button to register the webhook before sending the data to the test webhook.
-The test webhook stays active for 120 seconds.
+Make sure that you click on the *Execute Node* button to register the webhook before sending the data to the test webhook. **The test webhook stays active for 120 seconds.** This means that you need to send the data to the Webhook node within this time window, otherwise you need to execute the node again.

 🎥 The following playlist will help you learn how to use the Webhook node in n8n.